Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of stripe phase

-We now consider strong optical pumping, demonstrating room temperature exciton-polariton condensation.
-We used pulsed non-resonant excitation (see details in Methods), and our observations are the result of averaging over 500-2500 pulses.
-First, we consider well-separated linearly polarized modes.
-Fig.~\ref{fig:Fig_2}(a,b) shows, for one set of parameters, the PL emission intensity, linewidth, and energy of the V-polarized polariton mode versus V-polarized pumping density.
+We now consider strong optical pumping for which room temperature exciton-polariton condensation occurs.
+We use pulsed non-resonant excitation (see Methods, "Experimental details"), and our observations are based both on multiple-shot experiments averaging over 500-2500 pulses and on single-shot ones, for which only measurements above the threshold provided a sufficient signal.
+First, we consider well-separated linearly-polarized modes.
+Fig.~\ref{fig:Fig_1}(e,f) shows, for one set of parameters, the PL emission intensity, linewidth, and energy of the V-polarized polariton mode versus pumping density.
 The exponential increase in emission intensity, the narrowing of the linewidth, and the weak blueshift provide evidence of polariton condensation.
-The threshold density of 95~$\upmu$J/cm$^2$ is comparable to previous reports of MeLPPP polariton condensates~\cite{plumhof2014room,zasedatelev2019room,scafirimuto2018melppptunable}.
+The threshold density of 95~$\mu$J/cm$^2$ is comparable to previous reports of MeLPPP polariton condensates~\cite{plumhof2014room,zasedatelev2019room,scafirimuto2018melppptunable}.
 Polariton condensation is assisted by a vibron resonance and occurs about 200~meV below the excitonic peak in modes with 5$\%$ exciton fraction.
-The blueshift of 4~meV is almost 3 times lower than the 11~meV difference between the LPB and bare photon energies (exciton-photon detuning of $-192$~meV).
-This demonstrates that the strong coupling regime holds in the condensate regime.
-Also, spatial coherence measurements are shown on extended data figure 2.
+The blueshift of 4~meV is almost 3 times lower than the 11~meV difference between the LPB and bare photon energies (exciton-photon detuning of $-190$~meV).
+This demonstrates that the strong coupling regime holds above the condensation threshold.
+Also, spatial coherence measurements in the parabolic regime are shown in Ext.
+Data Fig.~\ref{fig:coher} (Methods).
+Again, these features are robust from one sample to another.

-Our cavity provides an independent control over the energy of the polarized polaritonic modes: for V and H through changing the position on the sample (cavity wedge) and for H with respect to V ($\Delta$) through the applied voltage.
-We utilize these features to select the polariton condensate polarization.
-When the non-resonant pump is circularly polarized, the mode at which the condensation occurs is the one closest to the observed maximum polariton gain.
-By tuning voltage, the condensation switches from V-polarized to H-polarized mode (Fig.~\ref{fig:Fig_2}(c,d)).
-Under linearly-polarized pumping, the excitonic reservoir retains a part of this polarization~\cite{plumhof2014room} due to selective excitation of chromophores and slow depolarization through energy transfer.
-This favors the condensation in the state with the same linear polarization (Fig.~\ref{fig:Fig_2}(e,f)).